MIHIRPASHINE/CI-CD-Project/java-maven-sonar-argocd-helm-k8s/README.md

 ![Screenshot 2023-03-28 at 9 38 09 PM](https://user-images.githubusercontent.com/43399466/228301952-abc02ca2-9942-4a67-8293-f76647b6f9d8.png)

-Sure, I can help you break down the CI/CD workflow displayed in the image.
+Here is the break down of the CI/CD workflow displayed in the image.
 Let's go through each component step-by-step:

 1. Source Code:
    - The process begins with the source code, which is stored in a version control system (e.g., Git).